rnapier/cocoaphony-blog/source/_posts/2014-06-09-week-of-swift.markdown

 #### Array mutability and copying rules

-If there is one thing in Swift that just seems crazy, its the rules around Array mutability and copying.
+If there is one thing in Swift that just seems crazy, it's the rules around Array mutability and copying.
 Swift doesn't have an immutable array at all.
 It has a constant pointer to an array.
 So you can modify it all you like as long as you don't change its length.
 That is a useless kind of immutability.
 And